satellitecanvas/site/README.md

 # site
-This is a website for the portfolio of @satellitercanvas / Stephen Thorsteinsson
+This is a website for the portfolio of @satellitecanvas / Stephen Thorsteinsson